geb/geb/doc/manual/src/chapters/040-pages.md

 Then if wait timeout expires when retrieving `dynamicallyAdded` there will be no `WaitTimeoutException` thrown and `null` value will be returned.

+Waiting content blocks are subject to “implicit assertions”.
+See the section on [implicit assertions][implicit-assertions] for more information.

 ### Aliasing

 If you wish to have the same content definitions available under diferent names you can create a content definition that specifies `aliases` parameter: